Automation

 In the trend of my recent blog post I create a new addition to my automation of Office 365 tasks.
 This time creating a report with the license consumption per month with PowerShell automation, Azure table storage and Power BI.
 In this post I will take you with me thru the steps to set this up.

-What do we need?
 Before we can get started coding we need to do some plumbing first.
+The first thing we need is a storage account.
+From this storage account we need the connection string.

 We are rolling out Office 365 at my current assignment.
 Within this project we want to automate as much as possible to avoid human error and reoccurring tasks.
 We already used a lot of PowerShell for our current SharePoint farm, so the most obvious thing was to look at PowerShell for automating those tasks.
 In this article I will take you with me on the journey that we took.